 Since the first medication was prescribed for ADHD in the ’30s, modern pharmaceuticals have come a long way.
-The most popular treatment options are stimulants, which may sound odd, considering hyperactivity is one of the symptoms of the disorder.
-However, these medications work because they increase the availability of certain chemical in the brain to make it work more effectively.
-Stimulants are estimated to lessen the symptoms of ADHD by 70% to 80%.
+The most popular treatment options are stimulants.
+This may sound odd, considering hyperactivity is one of the symptoms of the disorder.
+However, these medications work because they increase the availability of a necessary neurotransmitter in the brain.
+Stimulants decrease the symptoms of ADHD by 70% to 80%.
 Though there are several, a few examples of stimulant medications for ADHD are Adderall, Vyvanse, Ritalin, and Focalin.

-There are also several non-stimulant medications that can be used to treat ADHD such as antidepressants, or ADHD -specific non-stimulants.
+Several non-stimulant medications are also used to treat ADHD, such as antidepressants or ADHD -specific non-stimulants.
 While these medications are not as popular as stimulants, they don’t cause agitation, sleeplessness, or lack of appetite, nor are they addictive.
 Non-stimulant medicines also tend to last longer than stimulants, which can wear off abruptly.
 Examples of non-stimulants include Strattera, Clonidine, and Guanfacine.

-Once a diagnosis has been made, most practitioners will determine the type of treatment necessary.
+After the diagnosis, most practitioners will determine the type of treatment necessary.
 Often this will include therapy.
-Typically, adults with ADHD who have both medication and counseling treatment are better prepared to control their symptoms and learn to live fuller, happier lives.
+Adults with ADHD who have both medication and counseling treatment, control their symptoms better and learn to live happier lives.

 Individuals who live in the San Francisco area can turn to EZCare Clinic for all their ADHD treatment.
-On staff, doctors are qualified to determine if a patient has the condition as well as distinguishing it from other conditions whose symptoms can mimic those of ADHD and provide medications.
-Counseling services are also available for individuals who need help coping with the emotions of ADHD and who can teach different techniques that can help control symptoms.
+Our qualified doctors provide diagnosis, therapy and continuous support.
+They also distinguish it from other conditions whose symptoms can mimic those of ADHD and provide medications.
+Counseling services are also available for individuals who need help coping with the emotions of ADHD.
+Therapy teaches different techniques that can help control their symptoms.